A sense of wonder

 Was the universe designed for us? starts with this evidence and looks at the options that might be used to explain this amazing fine-tuning.

-Finally, in the Teleological argument, the formal philosophical argument for God based on the apparent design of the universe is expressed and the objections to it examined.
+The Teleological argument, the formal philosophical argument for God based on the apparent design of the universe, is set out and the objections to it examined.

 Photo credit: NASA.